dukepat/OWNly_Twitter/README.md

-# OWNly Project - hack the mountain hackathon
+# OWNly Project - Moralis x Filecoin "1, 2, Web3" Hackathon
 The OWNly project is an own and share NFT Copyright Platform.
 You can literally put a price on almost anything-U in the digital space.

 ## Project Repos: